BrennanCurrie/deep-learning-challenge/README.md

 Compiling, Training, and Evaluating the Model

 4. How many neurons, layers, and activation functions did you select for your neural network model, and why?
+   200 NUERONS, 3 HIDDEN LAYERS + OUTPUT LAYER, USED LEAKYRELU, TANH, AND SIGMOID.

-5. Were you able to achieve the target model performance?
+6. Were you able to achieve the target model performance?
+   YES, HOWEVER I WAS UNABLE TO GET THE ACCURACY ABOVE 74%.
+AFTER SWITCHING MANY HYPERPARAMENTERS AND SEEING RESULTS STAY THE SAME, I DETERMINED WE COULD USE MORE DATA.

-6. What steps did you take in your attempts to increase model performance?
+8. What steps did you take in your attempts to increase model performance?
    ADDED EXTRA HIDDEN LAYER, ADDED DROP OUT LAYERS, DECREASED THE CUT OFF FOR THE BINNING OF COLUMN 'CLASSIFICATION', INCREASED NEURONS, CHANGED TEST/TRAIN SPLIT.

-7. Overall evaluation of the model?
+9. Overall evaluation of the model?
+   Loss: 0.5585682392120361 Accuracy: 0.7271585464477539